 A total of 276 human plasma samples were tested for SARS-CoV-2 specific NAbs.
-Of these plasma samples, 230 had previously tested positive for SARS-CoV-2 Abs in a commercial IgG ELISA (Euroimmun, Lübeck, Germany).
+Of these plasma samples, 230 had previously tested positive for SARS-CoV-2 Abs in a commercial IgG ELISA (Euroimmun, Lübeck, Germany), which was used as pre-screening.
 A further 46 SARS-CoV-2 Abs negative plasma samples collected before the occurrence of SARS-CoV-2 (mid to late 2018) were used as negative controls.
+All samples were heat-inactivated (30 min, 56 °C) prior to analysis.

 The study was carried out in-line with "The Code of Ethics of the World Medical Association (Declaration of Helsinki)".
 The use of plasma samples complied with the guidelines of the Central Ethics Committee of the German Medical Association (Dtsch Arztebl 2003; 100(23): A-1632).
-In accordance with these guidelines, the anonymised use of residual material from the samples sent to our laboratory for diagnostic purposes is permissible, provided that the patients have not decided against this procedure.
-All patients who had decided against this procedure were excluded from the analyses.
+In accordance with these guidelines, the anonymized use of residual material from the samples sent to our laboratory for diagnostic purposes is permissible, provided that the patients have not decided against this procedure.
+Samples from patients who had decided against this procedure were excluded from the analyses.